Understanding Samsung Refrigerator Error Codes: What They Mean and How to Fix Them

 1. 1E or 1C (Ice Maker Error)

-This code usually appears when the ice maker is malfunctioning.
-It may be caused by a frozen water line or a stuck ice tray.
+This error often points to an ice maker malfunction.
+It could be due to a frozen water line, or a jammed ice tray.

-• Check the water supply line for ice blockages.
+• Check the water supply line for blockages.

-• Defrost the ice maker section and restart the appliance.
+• Defrost the ice maker compartment and restart the fridge.

 • Ensure the ice tray moves freely.